brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

-The first step is locating Node.js headers.
-Here's the catch: Windows Node.js installations don't include headers by default!
-They only ship with runtime binaries (node.exe, npm).
+The first step is locating Node.js headers. on Windows Node.js installations don't include headers by default, They only ship with runtime binaries (node.exe, npm).
 This is different from Linux where development headers are commonly included.
 <br>
 <br>

-**Where to get what you need:**
 If you already have Node.js installed, you have `node.exe`.
 You just need to download:
 <br>
 <br>